ADL Cars: Complete Guide, Models & Reliability (2026)

 Buying Guide and What to Check

-Fuel type is another critical factor.
-The distribution shows that 74 vehicles run on diesel, while 33 are electric, and 2 use gas.
+Fuel type is another critical factor to consider.
+The distribution of fuel types among ADL vehicles shows a significant preference for diesel, with 119 vehicles running on this fuel.
+Electric vehicles are also gaining traction, with 56 units available, while gas-powered options are limited to just 4 vehicles.
 This variety allows buyers to choose based on their environmental preferences and operational needs.

-Year of manufacture is also significant.
-The latest models from 2024 and 2023 are available, with 10 and 11 units respectively.
-Older models from 2014 to 2019 are also present, providing options for different budgets and requirements.
+Year of manufacture is another important aspect.
+The latest models from 2024 and 2023 are available, with 20 and 19 units respectively.
+Older models from 2014 to 2019 also provide options for those looking for more budget-friendly choices.
+It is advisable to check the age of the vehicle to ensure it meets your requirements.

-Note: The data provided is based on current records and may be subject to change.
+Disclaimer: The data provided is based on available statistics and may not reflect the most current market conditions.
 Always verify details before making a purchase.

 Related Information and Resources

-For those interested in the ADL brand, it is important to note that there are currently a total of 109 vehicles registered under this make.
-The most popular model is the ENVIRO 400, with 84 units, followed by the ENVIRO 200 and ENVIRO 400 (CF), each with 8 units.
-Other models include the Envrio 200 with 2 units and the ADL ENVIRO 400 with 1 unit.
+For those interested in the ADL brand, it is noteworthy that a total of 179 vehicles are currently registered.
+The most popular models include the ENVIRO 400, with 137 units, followed by the ENVIRO 200 at 16 units, and the ENVIRO 400 (CF) with 13 units.
+Other models such as the E400 and Envrio 200 each have 2 units registered.

-In terms of fuel type distribution, the majority of ADL vehicles are powered by diesel, accounting for 74 units.
-Electric vehicles make up a significant portion as well, with 33 units, while gas vehicles are the least common, with only 2 units registered.
+In terms of fuel type distribution, the majority of ADL vehicles are diesel-powered, accounting for 119 units.
+Electric vehicles make up a significant portion as well, with 56 units, while gas vehicles are the least common, with only 4 units registered.

-When it comes to the MOT pass rate, ADL vehicles boast an impressive average of 99.2%.
-This statistic reflects the reliability and quality of these vehicles.
-However, common failures have been noted, including issues in the categories of Other (3 failures), Lighting (2 failures), Tyres (1 failure), and Brakes (1 failure).
+When it comes to the MOT pass rate, ADL vehicles boast an impressive average of 98.9%.
+This statistic reflects the reliability and maintenance of these vehicles.
+However, common failures have been noted, with issues primarily in the 'Other' category (4 failures), followed by lighting (3), brakes (2), and tyres (1).

 Data Source: This guide is based on analysis of thousands of ADL vehicles in our database, including MOT test results, registration data, and reliability statistics.